mhalle/idcquery/README.md

 started with a ">" in YAML.
 YAML multi-line strings should be intented at least one space.
 * queryIsCacheable: if True, states that the query always returns the same values for a given set of queryParameters.
 Such a query is also known as a "pure" function (the same query and arguments always produce the same results).
-* cachedQueryReturns: If the query is cacheable, this field contains either a dictionary or a list of dictionaries describing the return value of the query.
+* cachedQueryResults: If the query is cacheable, this field contains either a dictionary or a list of dictionaries describing the return value of the query.
 The dictionaries have the following fields:
     - parameterValues: a dictionary containing the query parameter values for this query
-    - returnValue: the value of the query, encoded as a string or nested structure
+    - resultValue: the value of the query, encoded as a string or nested structure
-    - returnValueUrl: a URL reference to a representation of the query return value
+    - resultValueUrl: a URL reference to a representation of the query return value